Homemade Rocket Pesto (Arugula Pesto)

 Pinterest Hidden Image

-This quick and easy rocket (arugula) pesto is a variation of the traditional pesto Genovese made with basil.
+This quick and easy Arugula / Rocket Pesto is a variation of the traditional pesto Genovese made with basil.
 It’s also vegan, with nutritional yeast adding the richness ordinarily contributed by the cheese.
 This makes a great dip, is perfect on pasta, and delicious tossed through salads too.

 Looking down into a jar of bright green rocket (arugula) pesto that's sitting on a wooden board.
 Some rocket and cashews are scatted on the table beside the jar.Pin

-Rocket (arugula) is one of many dark green leafy vegetables that have quite a bitter flavour profile.
-Aside from rocket, others include kale, spinach, mustard and dandelion greens as well as radicchio, chicory and endive.
+Rocket (arugula) is one of many cruciferous vegetables that have quite a bitter flavour profile.
+Aside from rocket, others include kale, spinach, collard greens and watercress as examples (1).

-Bitter greens offer an abundance of vitamins like A, C, and K, along with essential minerals such as potassium, calcium, iron, and magnesium.
-Additionally, they’re rich in antioxidants enhance digestion, and improve nutrient absorption, all of which makes these vegetables a wonderful inclusion in your diet each day.
+These types of bitter veg offer an abundance of vitamins like A, C, and K (1, 2), along with essential minerals such as potassium, calcium, iron, and magnesium (2).
+Additionally, they’re rich in antioxidants and various compounds they contain may also benefit gut health (3) – all of which makes these vegetables a wonderful inclusion in your diet each day.

 A close up image of a bright green bowl of rocket (arugula).Pin